Israel lists first commercial passenger flight to UAE

 DUBAI, United Arab Emirates (AP) — Israel has listed an El Al flight taking off Monday for Abu Dhabi, which would be Israel’s first commercial passenger flight to the United Arab Emirates after the two countries agreed to a U.S.-brokered deal to normalize relations.

+The website of the Israel Airports Authority listed the flight on Friday.
+It said the flight would be numbered LY971, a nod to the UAE’s international calling code number.
+A return flight to Tel Aviv’s Ben Gurion International Airport on Tuesday will be numbered LY972, Israel’s international calling code.

+Emirati officials and the U.S. Embassy in Abu Dhabi did not immediately respond to a request for comment.
+The flight was not immediately bookable on the website of El Al, Israel’s flag carrier.

-The website of the Israel Airports Authority listed the flight on Friday, which U.S. officials earlier said will include officials led by President Donald Trump’s senior adviser and son-in-law Jared Kushner.
+However, U.S. officials earlier said the anticipated first flight will include American officials led by President Donald Trump’s senior adviser and son-in-law Jared Kushner.
 Other U.S. officials on board will include national security adviser Robert O’Brien, Mideast envoy Avi Berkowitz and envoy for Iran Brian Hook.

 Israeli Prime Minister Benjamin Netanyahu earlier announced that his national security adviser, Meir Ben-Shabbat, will lead Israel’s delegation.
 A number of Israeli government ministries will also send representatives, including the directors of the foreign and defense ministries and the national aviation authority, he said.

-The Israel Airports Authority said the flight would be numbered LY971, a nod to the UAE’s international calling code number.
-A return flight to Ben Gurion International Airport on Tuesday will be numbered LY972, Israel’s international calling code.

-Authorities in Israel and the UAE did not immediately acknowledge the flight.
-The U.S. Embassy in Abu Dhabi did not immediately respond to a request for comment.
+Private jets earlier flew between the two nations as their officials conducted covert talks.
+In May and June, Abu Dhabi’s Etihad Airways flew cargo freighters to Ben Gurion carrying aid for the Palestinians to combat the ongoing coronavirus pandemic.

-The two countries agreed to normalize relations Aug.
+Israel and the UAE agreed to normalize relations Aug.
 13. By Aug.
-16, telephone calls began ringing between the United Arab Emirates and Israel, marking the first concrete step of a U.S.-brokered diplomatic deal between the nations that required Israel to halt plans to annex land sought by the Palestinians.
+16, telephone calls began ringing between the nations, marking the first concrete step of the U.S.-brokered diplomatic accord.

 The historic deal delivered a key foreign policy victory to Trump as he seeks reelection, and reflected a changing Middle East in which shared concerns about archenemy Iran have largely overtaken traditional Arab support for the Palestinians.